mitchcapper/CefSharpDockerfiles/README.md

 Window 10 Client (Pro) by default with docker uses HyperV isolation, this mode is very non performant vs process isolation mode.

 ## Requirements
-The following requirements are for chrome 63(and more or less 65, 67 and 69) and the current vs_2017 installer, they may change over time.
+The following requirements are for chrome 63->70 and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.

 - At least 20GB of ram dedicated to this would recommend 30GB total with page file to make sure you don't run out (older builds like 63 were 32GB with 40GB total).
 You can have any amount of that 20/30GB as a page file, just beware the less actual ram the much slower linking will be.
 - At least 250GB of space.